Geonovum/sospilot/docs/weatherstation.rst

 ---------

 This ETL process reads measurements from PostgreSQL and transforms/publishes these to the SOS via SOS-T.

-Further description to be supplied.
-Similar to the RIVM LML AQ SOS publishing setup.
+The design Similar to the RIVM LML AQ SOS publishing setup.

 Source code: https://github.com/Geonovum/sospilot/tree/master/src/weather/pg2sos